direktt/direktt-plugin/guides/user-guide.md

   * Selected subscribers (using categories/tags)
   * Channel admin

----

-## **Additional Tips**
+### **Additional Tips**

 * Drag and drop content parts to reorder them.
 * Use concise, clear content for the best user experience on mobile devices.
 * For code-based usage, reference the template by its CPT Post Id via the Direktt API.
 * Set template visibility to *Never, I will use it only via API* for system, plugin, or workflow integrations to keep the UI clean.

----

-## **Frequently Asked Questions**
+### **Frequently Asked Questions**

-Q: Can I include more than one type of content in a template? *Yes, templates can include any mix and order of content types.
-For example, you can follow a text message with an image, then an interactive button part.*
+**Q: Can I include more than one type of content in a template?**
+* Yes, templates can include any mix and order of content types.
+For example, you can follow a text message with an image, then an interactive button part.

-Q: Can I edit a template after publishing? *Yes, just click on the template name in the list to edit it.
-All changes will apply going forward.*
+**Q: Can I edit a template after publishing?**
+* Yes, just click on the template name in the list to edit it.
+All changes will apply going forward.

-Q: What's the purpose of the "Where to display template" option? *This determines where the template is visible in the Direktt plugin and Direktt Mobile App \- bulk messaging, individual messaging, API-only, or always available.
-Use this to keep template lists tidy and relevant for your use case.*
+**Q: What's the purpose of the "Where to display template" option?**
+* This determines where the template is visible in the Direktt plugin and Direktt Mobile App \- bulk messaging, individual messaging, API-only, or always available.
+Use this to keep template lists tidy and relevant for your use case.

-Q: How do I use a template from my own code? *You can reference Direktt message templates by their post ID or slug using the Direktt API in your custom WordPress code or integrations.
-Refer to Developer Documentation for details*
+**Q: How do I use a template from my own code?**
+You can reference Direktt message templates by their post ID or slug using the Direktt API in your custom WordPress code or integrations.
+Refer to Developer Documentation for details

----

 Your message template is now ready to use for targeted, automated, or bulk communication with your Direktt subscribers.

-Available admin services

-Direktt Extensions

-Developer Documentation